 Manja obtained her PhD in International Studies (Politics/Political Sociology) from University of Cambridge.
 She is Editor-in-Chief of European Journal of Higher Education, Co-Editor of the Bloomsbury book series Understanding Student Experiences of Higher Education, and Thematic Editor of the Springer Encyclopedia of International Higher Education Systems and Institutions.
 She serves on editorial boards of Journal of Student Affairs in Africa, Policy Reviews in Higher Education, Tertiary Education and Management, Higher Education in Russia and Beyond, and The Europa World of Learning.
 At Harvard, Manja serves as co-chair (with Professor Julie Reuben and Professor Louis Menand) of the Mahindra Center Seminar Series entitled: Universities: Past, Present, and Future.

 Manja's most recent consultancy appointments included a comprehensive review of higher education system of Armenia (UNESCO), design of methodology for student engagement surveys for Partnership in Applied Sciences, Engineering and Technology (PASET) for Africa (World Bank), a workshop on implementation of student-centered learning in higher education in Kazakhstan (the European Commission) and evaluation of project proposals for the Spinelli Prize and Jean Monnet Action (the European Commission).

-She has been invited keynote speaker at the annual research conferences of the major European academic associations in the field of higher education: the Society for Research into Higher Education (SRHE) (2013); The UK and Ireland Higher Education Institutional Research Network (HEIR) (2013); the European Higher Education Society - Linking research, policy and practice (EAIR) (2015), and the European Educational Research Association (EERA), the largest European gathering of researches on education (forthcoming in 2017).
+She has been invited keynote speaker at the annual research conferences of the major European academic associations in the field of higher education: the Society for Research into Higher Education (SRHE) (2013); The UK and Ireland Higher Education Institutional Research Network (HEIR) (2013); the European Higher Education Society - Linking research, policy and practice (EAIR) (2015), and the European Educational Research Association (EERA), the largest European gathering of researches on education (2017).